JuliusKoronci/javascript-clean-code/lib/examples/nested-loops/README.md

 # The nested evil for loop

-In this article we'll have a look at a practical example that I came across on stackoverflow.
-It's a real world example which looks perfectly fine, but doesn't meet our requirements to be considered "Good quality code".
+In this article we'll have a look at a practical example that I came across on stackoverflow and try to refactor and improve upon it.
+It's a real world example which looks perfectly fine, but doesn't meet some basic requirements to be considered "Good quality code".
 Let's begin by having a look at the code below:

 ```javascript
 const cars = [